 - Start working on your recall inside your home with minimal distractions.

-- Then, use as many high-pitched noises and excited motions as it takes to get Rover to come.
-If you are starting at a short distance with no distractions, your dog will likely come without issue.
+- Then, use as many high-pitched noises and excited motions as possible to get Rover to come.
+If you start at a short distance with no distractions, your dog will likely come without issue.

-- The moment your dog arrives, reward with excellent food such as string cheese or chicken.
+- When your dog arrives, reward it with excellent food such as string cheese or chicken.

-If you have other people in your home, practice together by spacing out in your home or yard and taking turns calling Rover.
-To get your pup really excited about recalls, have one person gently hold Rover back while you begin calling to him, getting him revved up and excited for a few seconds before he is released to come to you.
+If you have other people, practice together by spacing out in your home or yard and taking turns calling Rover.
+To get your pup excited about recalls, have one person gently hold Rover back.
+At the same time, you begin calling to him, getting him revved up and excited for a few seconds before he is released to come to you.

-Gradually build up this game in a more distracting environment, such as a backyard or other fenced area.
-If you're practicing recalls in an unfenced area, use a 40' long line as a safety precaution
+Gradually build up this game in a more distracting environment, such as a backyard or fenced area.
+If you're practicing recalls in an unfenced area, use a 40' long line as a safety precaution.

 If you need extra help with your dog's recall, we offer an online recall course that combines a video curriculum with personalized trainer coaching – check it out here.